Atlanta: Sports

 Atlanta has long been known as the "capital" of college football in America.
 It is home to four-time national champion Georgia Tech Yellow Jackets football and the Georgia State Panthers.
-Also, Atlanta is approximately an hours driving distance from the eight-time national championship winning Georgia Bulldogs football stadium and within a few hours driving distance of many of the other universities that make up the Southeastern Conference, college football's most profitable and popular conference, and annually hosts the SEC Championship Game.
+Also, Atlanta is approximately an hour's driving distance from the eight-time national championship winning Georgia Bulldogs football stadium and within a few hours' driving distance of many of the other universities that make up the Southeastern Conference, college football's most profitable and popular conference, and annually hosts the SEC Championship Game.
 Other annual college football events include the Aflac Kickoff Game, the Celebration Bowl, the MEAC/SWAC Challenge, and the Chick-fil-A Peach Bowl which is one of College Football's major New Year's Six Bowl games and a College Football Playoff bowl.
 Atlanta additionally hosted the 2018 College Football Playoff National Championship and eventually would the host the 2025 event in the city as well.

 Atlanta regularly hosts a variety of sporting events.
 Most famous was the Centennial 1996 Summer Olympics.
 The city has hosted the Super Bowl three times: Super Bowl XXVIII in 1994, Super Bowl XXXIV in 2000, and Super Bowl LIII in 2019.
 In professional golf, The Tour Championship, the final PGA Tour event of the season, is played annually at East Lake Golf Club.
 In 2001 and 2011, Atlanta hosted the PGA Championship, one of the four major championships in men's professional golf, at the Atlanta Athletic Club.
 In 2011, Atlanta hosted professional wrestling's annual WrestleMania.
 In soccer, Atlanta has hosted numerous international friendlies and CONCACAF Gold Cup matches.
 The city has hosted the NCAA Final Four Men's Basketball Championship five times, most recently in 2020.
-Atlanta will serve as one of the eleven US host cities for the 2026 FIFA World Cup.
+Atlanta served as one of the eleven US host cities for the 2026 FIFA World Cup.
 Every summer, Atlanta hosts the Atlanta Open, a men's professional tennis tournament.

 Running is a popular local sport, and the city declares itself to be "Running City USA".
 The city hosts the Peachtree Road Race, the world's largest 10 km race, annually on Independence Day.
 Atlanta also hosts the nation's largest Thanksgiving day half marathon, which starts and ends at Center Parc Stadium.
 The Atlanta Marathon, which starts and ends at Centennial Olympic Park, routes through many of the city's historic landmarks.